zencart/documentation/content/user/payment/paypal.md

 #### Express Checkout

-Follow this link for [Setup instructions for Express Checkout](/user/payment/paypal_express_checkout).
+Follow this link for [Setup instructions for PayPal Express Checkout](/user/payment/paypal_express_checkout).

 #### Website Payments Standard

-You REALLY SHOULD USE EXPRESS CHECKOUT!!!

-In case it wasn't said already: You should NOT be using Payments Standard; you should be using Express Checkout which is far more reliable.
+[PayPal Standard is no longer recommended](/user/payment/paypal_standard).
+You should NOT be using Payments Standard; you should be using Express Checkout which is far more reliable.

 But, if you insist on using the older technology of Website Payments Standard, follow these instructions: